scVENUS/sPickle/README.txt

 -------------
 Minor fixes.
 Changed the logging to delay log messages while holding the import lock.
 Otherwise you might get a dead-lock.
+Upgrade the Python extensions used by the examples and switched from Paramiko to ssh.

 Version 0.0.6
 -------------